Viacheslav Chornovil: Return to Ukraine

 Chornovil created the Ukrainian Helsinki Union (Українська Гельсінська спілка, abbreviated UHS) on 7 June 1988.
 It was the first independent political party in Soviet Ukraine.
-Chornovil presented the party's programme, co-written by him and Bohdan and Mykhailo Horyn, during the party's founding meeting.
-It called for Ukrainian independence, which was described as being beneficial to both Ukrainians and Ukrainian minorities, as well as a confederation between the countries of the Soviet Union.
-The latter position was one of pragmatism, taken in order to prevent the UHS from being banned.
+Chornovil co-authored and presented the party's platform, which called for Ukrainian independence within a confederate framework of Soviet states.
+The manifesto argued that Ukrainian independence would benefit Ukrainians and non-Ukrainians alike, but added the point about confederation to prevent the UHS from being banned as separatist.

 Chornovil's activities during this time period were not limited to Ukraine; he maintained extensive contacts with other dissidents, particularly those from the Baltic states, Armenia, and Georgia.
-A 8 September 1988 internal notice of the Ukrainian KGB informed employees that an organisation known as the International Committee for the Protection of Political Prisoners, established by Chornovil and Armenian dissident Paruyr Hayrikyan in January 1988, was actively involved in efforts to repeal articles on anti-Soviet agitation, to close prison camps and psikhushkas, and to solidify cooperation between the nationalist movements of Ukraine and other countries within the Soviet Union.
-At a 24–25 September conference of dissident groups in Riga, Chornovil (along with Oles Shevchenko and Khmara) represented the UHS.
-Chornovil wrote the conference's concluding statement, which read, "Hearing the report about the situation in Latvia, Lithuania, Ukraine, Moldavia, Estonia, that the Crimean Tatar movement has, in Georgia [...]
-We call on the participants of the National-Democratic movements of the peoples of the USSR to join us, rallying under the slogan that has always united the peoples of the world who suffered internal or external violence: For our freedom and yours!"
+A 8 September 1988 internal notice of the Ukrainian KGB informed operatives that an organisation known as the International Committee for the Protection of Political Prisoners.
+The committee was established by Chornovil and Armenian dissident Paruyr Hayrikyan in January 1988, and was actively involved in efforts to repeal anti-Soviet agitation legislation, to close prison camps and psychiatric hospitals (which have been used to stifle dissent), and to solidify cooperation between the nationalist movements of Ukraine and other countries within the Soviet Union.
+On 24–25 September, Chornovil (along with Oles Shevchenko and Khmara) represented the UHS at a conference of dissident groups in Riga.
+Chornovil wrote the conference's concluding statement, urging all "National Democratic movements" to make a united front and resist under the "For our freedom and yours!" banner.